-Sometimes you find yourself quickly needing to transfer files between your Android and PC, but constantly plugging in a USB can be a hassle – and there’s that annoying “ka-doonk!”
+Sometimes you find yourself quickly needing to transfer files between your Android and PC, but constantly finding a USB cable can be a hassle – and there’s that annoying “ka-doonk!”
 Windows sound when a new device is plugged in.
 What if I told you there are several methods for transferring files between Android and PC without a USB cable?
 What if I told you this article was going to list them?

 Method 1: Wireless ADB

 Perhaps the most efficient method, especially for Android nerds like us, is a simple wireless ADB connection.
-Yes, this requires a USB cable for the initial setup, but once its been configured, you can toss that USB cable away.
+Yes, this requires a USB cable for the initial setup, but once it’s been configured, you can toss that USB cable away.

-First you’re going to connect your Android device to your PC via USB, and launch an ADB terminal as normal.
+First, you’re going to connect your Android device to your PC via USB and launch an ADB terminal as normal.

-Next, in the ADB terminal, type: adb tcpip 5556
+Next, in the ADB terminal, type:

-This is going to restart the ADB host in tcpip mode, so we need to find the local IP of your Android device.
+This is going to restart the ADB host in tcp-ip mode, so we need to find the local IP of your Android device.

 In the ADB terminal, type: